Registration for a live webinar on 'Chronic inflammation, immune cell trafficking and anti-trafficking agents' is now open.

 the circulation,

-they extravasated
+they are extravasated

 from the circulation

-into the distant organs
+into the distant organs.

 some of the tumor cells are able